-Transport minister Grant Shapps’s remark that he could not permit “a situation where people outside the capital are unfairly carrying the burden” is an outstanding addition to the extensive modern library of “levelling up” populist drivel.
+Transport secretary Grant Shapps’s remark that he could not permit “a situation where people outside the capital are unfairly carrying the burden” is an outstanding addition to the extensive modern library of “levelling up” populist drivel.
 If fairness is the issue, can the region with the UK’s highest poverty rates please have its £30 billion-odd annual tax export back?
 Shapps should be writing columns for the Guardian.

 Of course, the politics of this travel both ways.
 Mayor Khan has expressed his displeasure with the deal, calling it a poor reward for virus-hammered Londoners who’ve led the way in getting transmission rates down, not to mention his prior success with reducing TfL’s deficit.
 The Mayor is adept at political jujitsu.
 Blame for the inflation-plus fare hikes that look to be on the cards will be laid loudly at Downing Street’s door.
 Meanwhile, becalmed Conservative mayoral candidate Shaun Bailey, eager to nurture the umbrage of private motorists, has wasted no time blaming Khan for the congestion charge rise that will take place in June, pointing to a reported DfT claim that he opted for the hike, rather than having it forced on him.